 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country ng country trial or arrest orders.
-Study simplified extradition procedures for persons that given consent to suspend formal extradition procedures • contrary to the statement by the evaluation team can not be construed as a limitation on extradition in the case of crimes of international significance, for two specific and compelling reasons: 1 the Salvadoran penal code regulates the principle of universality, Article 10 which states: "It will also apply Salvadoran criminal law to crimes committed by anyone in a place not subject to Salvadoran jurisdiction, provided that they affect property protected internationally by specific agreements or international law or involves a serious impairment to universally recognized human rights."
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country Ü Study simplified extradition procedures for persons that given consent to suspend formal extradition procedures • In this respect, it is not accurate that in El Salvador it is not clearly regulated the extradition process (active and passive) since as stipulated Article 182 paragraph 3 of the Constitution of the Republic of El Salvador, this corresponds to the Judiciary body through the Supreme Court to grant extradition in accordance with the procedure established by Article 28 of the Constitution.
+It should be clarified that Article 28 of the Constitution of the Republic, contrary to the statement by the evaluation team can not be construed as a limitation on extradition in the case of crimes of international significance, for two specific and compelling reasons: 1 the Salvadoran penal code regulates the principle of universality, Article 10 which states: "It will also apply Salvadoran criminal law to crimes committed by anyone in a place not subject to Salvadoran jurisdiction, provided that they affect property protected internationally by specific agreements or international law or involves a serious impairment to universally recognized human rights."
 The statute empowers the Salvadoran government to apply criminal law to crimes committed by anyone, even in a place not subject to its jurisdiction, provided that they affect property protected internationally or with severe impairment involving the internationally recognized human rights.
 2. The correct interpretation of Article 28 of the Constitution of the Republic is in the sense that those crimes of international significance, not only may require the extradition of the responsible authorities of the countries where the crime was committed, but because they are legally protected internationally, of any country, as elaborated in Article 10 of the penal code.
 Article 28 of our Constitution states quite the opposite, namely: "El Salvador grants asylum to foreigners who wish to reside in its territory except as provided by law and International Law.
 It may not be included in exceptional cases to persons persecuted for political reasons only.
 Extradition shall be regulated according to International Treaties and in the case of Salvadorans, only proceed if the relevant treaty is expressly established and approved by the Legislature of the signatory countries.
 In any case, its provisions should enshrine the principle of reciprocity and grant Salvadorans all criminal and procedural guarantees established by this Constitution.
-The extradition will proceed when the offense was committed within the territorial jurisdiction of t
+The extradition will proceed when the offense was committed within the territorial jurisdiction of the requesting country, except in the case of crimes of international significance, and may not be stipulated in any case for